themitralab/labwebsite/README.md

 Copyright Allan Lab.
 Code released under the MIT License.

 Suggestions/comments from Malo:
-data: location for most of the text files.
+data: location for most of the text files. regular updates etc.
+Page: is for specific text file such as open position (not for regular text files such as new mebers or ex-members)